-Are you busy, busy, busy?
+Are you busy, busy, busy in your company now?
 If so, CONGRATULATIONS!
-‘Busy’ for sure beats sitting around hoping/ praying that your phone will ring!
+“Busy” for sure beats sitting around hoping/ praying that your phone will ring!
 (Especially in the ‘winter doldrums’!)

-But has your ‘end goal’ evolved into building a Critical Mass Business that will run with you… or without you?
-If so, you’ll enjoy the financial freedom that (hopefully) will translate into ‘Personal Freedom’!
+Has your ‘end goal’ evolved into building a Critical Mass Business that will run with you… or without you.
+If so, you’ll enjoy the financial freedom that (once again, ‘hopefully’) will translate into ‘Personal Freedom’!
 So now for an introspective (and very serious) question…

-The trap we all face?
-We get ‘detoured’!
-How?
+The challenge we all face?
+We very easily get ‘detoured’!
+Why?
 Because it is so darned easy to let the ‘urgent overwhelm the important’!
-Fight back with one introspective question to ask yourself every day:
+Fight back with one essential question to ask yourself every day: